Glenroy - East

 Glenroy - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Glenroy - East, as evaluated at the Census, comprised 65.1% houses and 35.0% other dwellings.
-In comparison, Melbourne metro had 62.8% houses and 37.2% other dwellings.
-Home ownership in Glenroy - East was 29.3%, with mortgaged dwellings at 32.7% and rented at 38.0%.
-The median monthly mortgage repayment was $1,885, below Melbourne metro's average of $2,000.
-Median weekly rent in the area was $369, compared to Melbourne metro's $381.
-Nationally, Glenroy - East's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+Glenroy East's dwelling structure, as per the latest Census, consisted of 65.1% houses and 35.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 62.8% houses and 37.2% other dwellings.
+Home ownership in Glenroy East was at 29.3%, with mortgaged dwellings at 32.7% and rented ones at 38.0%.
+The median monthly mortgage repayment in the area was $1,885, lower than Melbourne metro's average of $2,000.
+The median weekly rent figure for Glenroy East was $369, compared to Melbourne metro's $381.
+Nationally, Glenroy East's mortgage repayments were higher at $1,885 against the Australian average of $1,863, while rents were lower at $369 compared to the national figure of $375.

 Frequently Asked Questions - Housing